-His previous owners called him Snow Flake.
+Because of his all white fur, his moniker was Snowflake.
 Rather than changing his name, we changed languages.
-Qannik is Inuit for Snow Flake.
+Qannik is Inuit for Snowflake.
 Pronounced Ka-NIK.

-Qannikki, Qannikki-New, Pillsbury Dough Boy (though he has lost his baby fat and is much more muscular now).
+Qannikki, Qannikki-New, Pillsbury Dough Boy (though he has lost his baby fat and is much more muscular now), Q-Tip, Cotton Ball.

 Sweet, loving, and a lap dog (all 55 pounds of him).
 Though he had clearly never been dog socialized (and still struggles with dog to dog interaction outside of The Herd), he is energetic and loves wrestling and playing with The Herd.
+Few things upset him and he considers every thing to be a game.
 Clearly the Omega dog of the pack despite his constant vocal protests.

 Constant chatter while he is playing.
 A growly, rumbly, wooing voice.
 The boy never quite hears enough from himself and believes everyone needs to hear what he has to say.
 Periodically, Kiska can be heard telling him to shut up.

 For the longest time, wherever everyone else decided, but he has long decided that his crate is his safe spot.
 And, yes, he snores.

 Where he rides in the car

 The very back because he loves looking at people in the car behind us.

 Cuddling, wrestling with his brothers, talking, annoying Kiska.